Comics Studies Creative Research Hub

 chris colour

-Murray co-edits Studies in Comics, a peer-reviewed academic journal and is co-organiser of the International Graphic Novel and Comics Conference.
-He also works on Public Information Comics, and has authored several comics for research projects and public engagement purposes.
-He is Secretary of the Scottish Word and Image Group, and co-editor of UniVerse Publications.
+Murray co-edits Studies in Comics, a peer-reviewed academic journal published by Intellect, and is co-organiser of the International Graphic Novel and Comics Conference.
+He has authored several comics for research projects and public engagement purposes, collaborating with a number of comics artists.
+He is Secretary of the Scottish Word and Image Group, and editor of UniVerse Publications.

 Dr Damon Herd